iambrainstorming/iambrainstorming.github.io/src/chapters/do-we-need-a-supreme-leader-how-can-we-share-power-between-parties.md

 ![Vote Percentage](./images/vote_percentage.webp)

 The BJP only has 37% of the vote.
 Why does it have 100% control over the ministry and why does it possess 55% of the seats?

+Voter turnout of [2019 election was 67%](https://www.ndtv.com/india-news/general-elections-2019-record-voter-turnout-of-67-11-per-cent-in-lok-sabha-polls-2041481), so 37% of 67% voted to BJP, which is equal to 24% of people.

+> In other words, only 24% of total voters in India supported BJP.
+Why should it have 100% control?

 ![Opposition States](./images/opposition-states.webp)